Florune/florune-documentation/src/security_and_privacy.md

 ### No Tracking or Data Sharing

 We do **not** use cookies, web beacons, fingerprinting, or any tracking technologies.
 We do **not** sell or share user data with third parties.
-Your activity on Contract Foundry remains private and confidential.
+Your activity on Florune remains private and confidential.

 ### Integration with Decentralized Systems

 When you choose to interact with third-party decentralized identity providers or verifiable credential issuers, these integrations are:

 * Fully **optional and user-controlled**
-* Managed outside Contract Foundry
+* Managed outside Florune
 * Governed by their own privacy policies and protocols

 ### Escrow and Dispute Management

-Our escrow functionality enables trustless contract payments, but Contract Foundry does **not intervene** in disputes.
+Our escrow functionality enables trustless contract payments, but Florune does **not intervene** in disputes.
 Contract participants retain full control, and disputed funds or actions are paused until all parties agree.

 ### Content and Age Restrictions

 * Use of asset paywalls for illegal or inappropriate content is prohibited and subject to user reporting.
-* Contract Foundry is intended for users aged 22 and above; we do not knowingly collect data from minors.
+* Florune is intended for users aged 22 and above; we do not knowingly collect data from minors.

 ### Ongoing Commitment